cloud-custodian/cloud-custodian/tools/c7n_org/README.md

 ## Additional OCI Instructions

-The script 'ocitenancies.py' accepts an optional argument '--add-child-tenancies' which adds all the child tenancies associated with the 'DEFAULT' profile's tenancy in the generated c7n-org configuration file.
-If the profile for child tenancy is not available in the OCI configuration file, then either user can add the profile for the child tenancy to the OCI configuration file and replace <ADD_PROFILE> entry in the c7n-org configuration with the corresponding profile name or the user can delete the child tenancy entry from the c7n-org configuration file.
+The script `ocitenancies.py` accepts an optional argument `--add-child-tenancies` which adds all the child tenancies associated with the `DEFAULT` profile's tenancy in the generated c7n-org configuration file.
+If the profile for child tenancy is not available in the OCI configuration file, then either user can add the profile for the child tenancy to the OCI configuration file and replace the `<ADD_PROFILE>` entry in the c7n-org configuration with the corresponding profile name or the user can delete the child tenancy entry from the c7n-org configuration file.
 For more info about config file, refer to this [page](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/sdkconfig.htm).

-If user wants to query for the resources in the specific compartments in c7n-org, then user can pass the compartment OCID's to the 'oci_compartments' under 'vars' section like below.
-If the 'oci_comparments' is not passed under vars, then the resources will be fetched from the tenancy level.
+If the user wants to query for the resources in the specific compartments in c7n-org, then the user can pass the compartment OCID's to the `oci_compartments` under the `vars` section like below.
+If the `oci_comparments` is not passed under `vars`, then the resources will be fetched from the tenancy level.

 ```yaml
 tenancies: